 Also, make sure you select the correct printer name.
 It’s often hard to distinguish printers if you have more than one printer by the same manufacturer.
 So check the exact model numbers and names.

-And on more thing, AirPrint will not work if your iDevice is connected directly to the printer using WiFi Direct instead of your router or access point.
+And one more thing, AirPrint will not work if your iDevice is connected directly to the printer using WiFi Direct instead of your router or access point.

-Once you confirm your printer has AirPrint and that you are using the correct printer name, follow the tips below.
+Once you confirm your printer forwards Bonjour, has AirPrint, and that you are using the correct printer name, follow the tips below.

-- Make sure that the AirPrint-enabled printer is connected to the same Wi-Fi network as the iOS device.
-Note that Wi-Fi printers may take several minutes to join a Wi-Fi network.
+- Make sure that the AirPrint-enabled printer connects to the same Wi-Fi network as the iOS device.
+Note that Wi-Fi printers may take several minutes to join a Wi-Fi network

 - Make sure Airplane mode is OFF